AmaarM/homepage/README.md

-Portfolio Website built using Typescript, Next, and Tailwind.
+Portfolio Website built using Next, and Tailwind.
 Template used is from the T3-Stack.